 “It’s hard to get her to stop using the ouija board.
 We have conversations daily.”

-“I-Is it just her, or do other ghosts visit you too?”
+“I-is it just her, or do other ghosts visit you too?”

 I’m quite sure she just asked me that, but I’m surprised Alazne isn’t freaking out more, or getting mad because she thinks I’m lying.

-Kateryna had told me about a few times she had tried to take a walk through the graveyard which for some reason is adjoined to my gated community, but the presence of other ghosts terrified Kat.
+Kateryna had told me about a few times that she had tried to take a walk through the graveyard which for some reason is adjoined to my gated community, but the presence of other ghosts terrified Kat.
 When a couple of them approached her merely to talk, she fled in a panic.
 She hasn’t left my home since.
 A phasmophobic ghost is a sorry sight.

 I break the embrace and place my hands on Alazne’s shoulders.

 “I’m am not joking, sweetie,” I say in a low voice.
 “I wouldn’t pull such prank on you.”